Environment

 Construction also will affect Flat Creek.
 I expect that even if the construction companies in charge have barriers to down-slope transport of solids, there will still be discharge of hydrocarbons, metals, and probably radiation.
 The radiation comes from naturally-occurring uranium, radium, and thorium that is present in a lot of concrete aggregate, and it is soluble in water.
 It’s a very big concern with the construction of an underground parking garage on a mountain slope that feeds groundwater into the stream just a few feet away.
 An underground parking garage will leach that radiation, plus hydrocarbons from leaking automobile oil and automotive gunk, for as long as the garage exists, into streams and wells.

 Additionally, this conference center/hotel complex will increase the impermeable surfaces on the site by a degree of magnitude.
-That means a lot of uncontrolled stormwater runoff into the stream and a loss of considerable amounts of tree cover and wildlife habitat.
+That means a lot of uncontrolled stormwater runoff into the stream and a loss of considerable amounts of tree cover and wildlife habitat

 I don’t know that the MRA or anyone else has a legal right to build a structure that will have those kinds of impacts.”